 Earlier this week, we had the pleasure of joining a line-up of experts at one of the UK’s leading events for the EMC industry – Rohde & Schwarz’s Demystifying EMC.

-We are pleased to announce that Hursley EMC Services (HEMCS) is now part of the Eurofins Group following its acquisition.
-Eurofins E&E Product Testing (UK) has acquired the entire share capital of Hursley EMC Services (HEMCS) Ltd.
+As of February 2018, Eurofins E&E Product Testing (UK) has acquired the entire share capital of Hursley EMC Services (HEMCS) Ltd.

 With EMC standards across the world constantly being reviewed, it can be hard to keep up with the correct specifications that your products need to comply to.
 To keep you updated with the latest, we’ve compiled a list of international standards that are changing or set to be changed in 2018.